 – Shoot 3″ framer nails to secure the right piece “E” to the “Back” piece.
 Shoot nails from underneath into the bottom to secure the Back and piece “E” to the bottom.
 Your helper is done!

-– On the Back of the carcass, mark 42.75″ from the right edge and draw a vertical nailing line on the back.
+– On the back of the carcass, mark 42.75″ from the right edge and draw a vertical nailing line on the back.
 Drill a few small holes through this line to carry through your vertical nailing line to the inside.

-– Put glue on the back and bottom of “C2” and center it on these nailing holes you just drilled.
+– Put glue on the back and bottom of “C2” and centre it on these nailing holes you just drilled.
 Check with a square that “C2” is 90 degrees square to the back and to the bottom.
 Nail through the back to secure “C2”.

 – Put Glue on the front of “C2” and on the bottom of “C1”.
 Center “C1” on the front of “C2” and nail through “C1″ into C2”.

 We will continue adding the vertical members to the carcass here.
 Reference the top view drawing.